MustafaKhan670093/ai-notebooks/README.md

 # The AI Notebooks

 AI research does not occur in a vaccum.
 It occurs as a result of people responding to, criticising, and being inspired by the work being done before and around them.
 Here I present key ideas in AI in the historical order in which they occured.
-The insights from the papers will be presented and an implementation of the paper with code will demonstrate how the idea was actualized.
+I'm no historian so this is my comic book rendering of AI history and the papers I discuss and implement are limited to those I know about.

 ## 2012: The Era of ImageNet